 French Roulette Gold by Evolution has several differences from their Live European Roulette.

-First and foremost, La Partage rule is in effect so if you place an even-money bet and the ball lands on zero, you only lose half of your stake back.
+First and foremost, the La Partage rule is in effect, so if you place an even-money bet and the ball lands on zero, you only lose half of your stake back.

-Of course, this also means that it’s very easy to place called bets, they’re right there at the click of a button.
+Of course, this also means that it’s straightforward to place called bets.
+They’re right there at the click of a button.

-The table and the surroundings are red, and the atmosphere is very close to what you’d expect to see in some casino of old.
-I’m enjoying this particular roulette version a lot and it’s probably among the best ones you can ever play.
+The table and surroundings are red, and the atmosphere is very similar to what you’d expect to see in an old casino.
+I’m enjoying this particular roulette version a lot, and it’s probably among the best ones you can ever play.

-What I particularly like about Evolution Gaming’s French Roulette is that it uses augmented reality, which means you place your bets directly on the table that you see next to the wheel.
+What I particularly like about Evolution’s French Roulette is that it uses augmented reality, which means you place your bets directly on the table that you see next to the wheel.

-Play Evolution French Roulette at Leo Vegas or MrGreen casinos.
+Play Evolution French Roulette at Leo Vegas or Playojo casinos.

 Playtech French Roulette